 Rheinmetall eMSU marks an important milestone in the aviation industry

-This has resulted in the first all-electric air launch unit, which also serves as a new benchmark in the electric ground support equipment sector.
+The result is the first all-electric air launch unit, which also serves as a new benchmark in the electric ground support equipment sector.

-Features of the eMSU
+Properties of the eMSU

 According to the information provided, the eMSU supplies the aircraft engines with compressed air via an electrically powered turbine compressor and a special, integrated battery system.
 This enables independent operation without an external power source.
 Accordingly, there is no need for a fixed power supply at the gate or a separate ground power unit.